 Prices sim cards Nairobi Airport

-All the sim card shops will charge you 200 KES (around $1.5) for a Kenya prepaid sim card, and they come with 150 KES credit ($1 USD) or so called Airtime which you can use to turn into data packages if you want or to make local phone calls.
+All the sim card shops will charge you 200 KES (around $1) for a Kenya prepaid sim card, and they come with 150 KES credit or so called Airtime which you can use to turn into data or use it for making local phone calls.

 Safaricom prepaid sim card